 - Hydrostatic pressure.
 With its hydrostatic pressure, you’re supported and don’t have to fear falling while performing exercises.

 - Resistance.
 Water’s natural resistance can be used to increase the rehabilitation process and strengthen muscles.
 Wave propagation and turbulence also allow you to create resistance for building strength and endurance to use on land.

 Learn more about aquatic therapy sessions today!

-If you are looking for relief and relaxation, aquatic therapy will likely be beneficial to you.
+If you are looking for relief and increased movement, aquatic therapy will likely be beneficial to you.
 Request an appointment with ReQuest Physical Therapy today to get started!